4 Signs That Your Applicant Data Won’t Pass an OFCCP Audit

 Photograph of Mauri Spears, Director of Consulting Services at Affirmity.About the Author

-Mauri Spears is the Director of Consulting Services at Affirmity.
+Mauri Spears is the Vice President of Consulting Services at Affirmity.
 Since 1997, she has served clients by providing leadership in workforce compliance, DE&I, and training management.
-In her current role, she manages Affirmity’s software implementations and training, services, and leads the data analytics team.
+In her current role, she oversees all of Affirmity’s consulting and implementation services and leads the data analytics team.
 Connect with her on LinkedIn.

 Talk to an Expert or Request a Demo